 If you’re keeping up with your recommended annual eye exam or visit your eye doctor regularly, you may be able to save money on your appointments and other vision care services.
 Here’s what you need to know about vision insurance options in Tennessee.
+Vision benefits are a good way to maintain your eyesight and catch problems before they spiral out of control, but remember that there are several ways to access quality vision care, including those below.

 An Overview of Vision Insurance in Tennessee

 Vision insurance is an insurance product that offers partial or more coverage for vision services.
 These vision services typically include routine eye exams, prescription eye exams, glasses lenses, glasses frames and contact lenses.
+Annual exams and even coverage for children are available, but you must select a plan that suits your needs.

 Have you purchased your health insurance plan through Tennessee’s Marketplace or you’re planning to do so?
 It’s important to understand the minimum requirements of these plans.